-Semaphore is excited about building a collection of technical articles to help software developers expand their knowledge and advance their craft.
+Semaphore is excited about building a collection of technical articles that help everyone become a well-rounded software developer.

 For this reason, the Semaphore blog is open for contributions and the goal of this article is to provide some style guidelines for writing new tutorials.